alexhkurz/blockchain-voting-mechanism/README.md

 I obtain [this error](https://app.warp.dev/block/eiONvr5ZiywzTkjQ0CW9kE).
 I am not worried about `WARNING: You are currently using Node.js v14.21.3` but the error that follows line 5.

 [^nvm-version]: The version number `v0.33.6` is somewhat arbitrary, but some of the higher version numbers do not give me a set-up that allows for `npm run compile`.

+[^local-setup]: It is difficult to get a reproducible local setup.
+Some attempts are logged [here](https://hackmd.io/@alexhkurz/B1b4ATDc3).

 [^error]: On my machine, without `nvm install 14` I get an error message after `npm run compile`: